 After maths, we move onto reading and spelling.
 We begin the week with a whole class skill focused session, which is followed up with small group reading sessions throughout the week.
-Daily spelling sessions take place on weekly rules/spelling patterns using the Spelling Shed scheme of work.
+Daily spelling sessions take place on weekly rules/spelling patterns using the Active Spelling approach.
 Sessions are fun and interactive with games and strategies to help remember and apply spelling rules.

 In the afternoons, we explore lots more exciting subjects, including science, computing and art, where we learn a wide variety of skills and knowledge.
 Our teachers make lots of links between our learning in different subjects and topics which helps us to remember what we have learnt.